oVirt/ovirt-site/source/release/3.4.0/index.html.md

       # yum update ovirt-release

 *   **Note** that on CentOS and RHEL you'll need also [EPEL](http://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm) repositories enabled.
-*   **Note** that on Fedora 19 you'll need to enable updates-testing repository for having updated openstack packages (should be in updates after Jan 23th).
+*   **Note** that on Fedora 19 you'll need to enable Fedora updates-testing repository for having updated openstack packages (should be in updates after Jan 23th).

 and then enable ovirt-3.4.0-prerelease repository